Challenging Behaviour Strategic Framework

 Patients, consumers, carers, volunteers and staff all want health services in which health care can be both delivered and received without personal threat or risk.

-SA Health has launched a new Challenging Behaviour Strategic Framework (PDF 1.98MB) and Quality Information and Performance (QIP) Challenging Behaviour Incident Dashboard, supported by an updated policy directive (PDF 462KB), policy guideline (PDF 255KB), toolkit and training to provide staff with relevant information to prevent, recognise, respond to and
+SA Health has launched a new Challenging Behaviour Strategic Framework (PDF 1.98MB) and Quality Information and Performance (QIP) Challenging Behaviour Incident Dashboard, supported by an updated policy directive (PDF 462KB), policy guideline (PDF 255KB), toolkit and training to provide staff with relevant information to prevent, recognise, respond to and manage challenging behaviour.

 SA Health has developed a series of fact sheets explaining challenging behaviour, its impact on health services and how to deal with it.